pewfike/TextInserter/README.md

 Is a small project which helps me during my Customer Support job so I can semi-automize the ticketing system using keyboard inputs.

 # Coming soon... v1.1
-- More texts to be added

-# Coming soon... v1.2
 - Creating templates using file reading.
 - More and more texts.